8r14z/UIImage-JPEGDecoding/README.md

 ![](image.png)

 ## Usage
 Make sure your call this method in background thread to not block main thread.
-And cache it somewhere for later use.
+And cache it somewhere for later use since we don't need to decode it again.
 ```swift
 DispatchQueue.global().async {
   let image = anImage.decoded()